denistakeda/articles/003_typescript_adt.md

 ## Modules instead of classes

-In the OOP world we have quite a deligent way to encapsulate the inner details of data manipulations, the are public/protected/private modificators.
+In the OOP world we have quite a deligent way to encapsulate the inner details of data manipulations, these are public/protected/private modificators.
 Using this we can easy hide implementation detailes under a fence of classes.